List: The Wealthiest African Countries in 2023 Ranked by GDP

 Currency: Birr (ETB, ብር)

-Found in the horn of Africa, the landlocked country of Ethiopia split by the Great Rift Valley is the eighth richest country in Africa.
+Found in the horn of Africa, the landlocked country of Ethiopia split by the Great Rift Valley is the sixth richest country in Africa.

 With archaeological finds dating back over 3 million years, this ancient land is famous for being the place where the coffee bean first originated.
 The nation is the highest coffee and honey producer in Africa, making up a large portion of the country’s foreign exchange.
 Other exports include legumes, oily seeds, and cut flowers.